-43. Plaintiffs have members who have been very active in efforts to preserve Atlantic salmon in the Kennebec River.
-For example, Plaintiffs' members have successfully petitioned and sued the Services to include the salmon population of the Kennebec in the GOM DPS, have for years advocated before federal and state agencies for better salmon passage at Hydro Kennebec and other dams, and regularly monitor the water quality of the Kennebec River.
-Plaintiffs have members who have also advocated for better shad passage at Hydro Kennebec.

-44. Plaintiffs have members who are interested in maintaining the natural biodiversity of the Kennebec River and its environs.
-Plaintiffs have members who live near, own property near, and recreate on and near the Kennebec River and Merrymeeting Bay.
-Plaintiffs have members who, among other activities, kayak on, canoe on, fish in, walk and hike along, lead guided trips on, and enjoy observing and photographing aquatic life and wildlife in and around the Kennebec River and Merrymeeting Bay.
-Their enjoyment of these activities is impaired by the diminution of the size and health of the Atlantic salmon and shad population in the Kennebec River.
+- 42. Paragraphs 43 through 46 apply to both Counts I and II. - 43.
+Plaintiffs have members who have been very active in efforts to preserve Atlantic salmon in the Kennebec and Androscoggin Rivers.
+For example, Plaintiffs' members have successfully petitioned and sued the Services to include the salmon population of the Kennebec in the GOM DPS, were instrumental in securing the designation of the Androscoggin salmon population as part of the GOM DPS, have for years advocated before federal and state agencies for better salmon passage at Defendants' dams, and regularly monitor the water quality of the two rivers.
+Plaintiffs have members who have also advocated for better shad passage at Defendants' dams. - 44.
+Plaintiffs have members who are interested in maintaining the natural biodiversity of the Kennebec and Androscoggin Rivers and their environs.
+Plaintiffs have members who live near, own property near, and recreate on and near the Kennebec and Androscoggin Rivers and Merrymeeting Bay.
+Plaintiffs have members who, among other activities, kayak on, canoe on, fish in, walk and hike along, lead guided trips on, and enjoy observing and photographing aquatic life and wildlife in and around the Kennebec and Androscoggin Rivers and Merrymeeting Bay.
+Their enjoyment of these activities is impaired by the diminution of the size and health of the Atlantic salmon populations of these rivers, and by the diminution of the size and health of the shad population.

-45. Plaintiffs' members enjoy and in many ways receive great value from the presence of wild Atlantic salmon and shad and want the numbers of wild salmon in the Kennebec River to be as plentiful as possible.
-They also want the Kennebec River population of salmon to eventually recover to the point of no longer being endangered.
-The dearth of Atlantic salmon and shad in the river diminishes Plaintiffs' members' use and enjoyment of the river.
-If Atlantic salmon were populous enough in the Kennebec River, Plaintiffs' members would fish for and eat that salmon.
+- 45. Plaintiffs' members enjoy and in many ways receive great value from the presence of wild Atlantic salmon and shad and want the numbers of these fish in the Kennebec and Androscoggin Rivers to be as plentiful as possible.
+They also want the Kennebec and Androscoggin River populations of salmon to eventually recover to the point of no longer being endangered.
+The dearth of Atlantic salmon and shad in the rivers diminishes plaintiffs' members' use and enjoyment of the rivers.
+If Atlantic salmon were populous enough in the Kennebec and Androscoggin Rivers, Plaintiffs' members would fish for and eat that salmon.
 They cannot do so now because the fish are endangered.
-Recovery of Atlantic salmon and shad in the rivers would increase economic opportunities for Plaintiffs' members because there would be a greater demand for guided trips that they could lead for paddling, fishing, fish-spotting, or photography, and for other purposes.

-46. Defendants' dam operations are directly responsible for depressing Atlantic salmon populations in the Kennebec River.
-Defendants' dam is a leading cause of the near extinction of Atlantic salmon in the Kennebec River and of the fish's presence on the Endangered Species List.
-If Defendants complied with the Endangered Species Act, and with the water quality certification for Hydro Kennebec dam, there would be more Atlantic salmon in the Kennebec River and the chance of the river's salmon population recovering would be improved.
-Moreover, preservation and restoration of the salmon's critical habitat in and along the Kennebec River would improve the health, biodiversity, and sustainability of these natural areas in which Plaintiffs' members have recreational, aesthetic, and economic interests.
-In addition, if Defendants complied with the water quality certification for their dam, there would be more shad in the Kennebec River and the chance of the river's shad population recovering would be improved.
+Recovery of Atlantic salmon and shad in the rivers would increase economic opportunities for Plaintiffs' members because there would be a greater demand for guided trips that they could lead, whether for paddling, fishing, fish-spotting, or photography, for example. - 46.
+Defendants' dam operations are directly responsible for depressing Atlantic salmon populations in the Kennebec and Androscoggin Rivers.
+Defendants' dams are a leading cause of the near extinction of Atlantic salmon in these rivers and of the fish's presence on the Endangered Species List.
+If Defendants complied with the Endangered Species Act, and with the water quality certifications for their dams on the Kennebec, there would be more Atlantic salmon in the Kennebec and Androscoggin Rivers and the chance of the rivers' salmon population recovering would be improved.
+Moreover, preservation and restoration of the salmon's critical habitat in and along the Kennebec and Androscoggin Rivers would improve the health, biodiversity, and sustainability of these natural areas in which Plaintiffs' members have recreational, aesthetic, and economic interests.
+In addition, if Defendants complied with the water quality certifications for their dams on the Kennebec, there would be more shad in the Kennebec River and the chance of the river's shad population recovering would be improved.

-DEFENDANTS CAN ACHIEVE COMPLIANCE WITH THE ESA AND THEIR CWA WATER QUALITY CERTIFICATION IN A MANNER THAT IS CONSISTENT WITH THE TERMS OF THE FERC LICENSE
+DEFENDANTS CAN ACHIEVE COMPLIANCE WITH THE ESA AND THEIR CWA WATER QUALITY CERTIFICATIONS IN A MANNER THAT IS CONSISTENT WITH THE TERMS OF THEIR FERC LICENSES